 Both sides explained their opinions.
 Some students felt Shakespeared out and some were now reading Hamlet for the first time.

 We ended up at a compromise.
-We still claimed that we needed Shakespeare, but we needed a variety of other different writers too – even the bad ones.
+We still claimed that we needed Shakespeare, but we needed a variety of other writers too—especially POC.
 We knew we could learn more from multiple artists rather than one.
 But we couldn’t cut Shakespeare completely because he is mentioned in literature throughout time.
-We instead asked for more creative literature classes like the one we were sitting in right then: Shakespeare and film.
+We also asked for more creative literature classes like the one we were sitting in right then: Shakespeare and film.

 What are your thoughts?